 - Previous or active myocarditis/myositis in history (independent of cause)

 - Active or history of autoimmune disease.

 - Active hepatitis B virus (HBV) or hepatitis C virus (HCV) infection.

 - Treatment with systemic immunosuppressant medications within 2 weeks before the first study drug administration.

 - Ongoing or previous anti-cancer treatment or any immunostimulatory treatment including but not limited to interferons (IFNs), interleukin (IL)-2 and agonists for members of the tumor necrosis factor (TNF) receptor superfamily (e.g. 4-1BB) within 4 weeks before the first study drug administration.
-Prior treatment with other immune-checkpoint inhibitors is acceptable if patients are in disease progression according to response evaluation criteria in solid tumors (RECIST) 1.1.

 - Solid Tumors